 Note: If you receive an error which interrupts your installation anywhere along this process, find the Vidyard for Oracle Eloqua app within My Apps in your AppCloud Catalogue.
 Then use the trashcan icon to delete the app, and start this process again.
 (Although it's tempting, don't click Reinstall, just delete and start again).

-- From the Vidyard for Oracle Eloqua Cloud Marketplace listing, click Get App.
+- Open Eloqua, and from the Vidyard for Oracle Eloqua Cloud Marketplace listing, click Get App.

 - Log into your Oracle Eloqua Account if prompted.